-It's not just pumpkin-shaped candy you can look forward to this Halloween: Season 2 of Stranger Things is also set to drop on Netflix over the holiday.
+It's not just pumpkin-shaped candy you can look forward to this Halloween: Season 2 of Stranger Things is also set to drop on Netflix.

 Alas, if you're like most Stranger Things fans, you won't wait too long before binging the entire thing.
 The good news?
 Season 3 of Stranger Things is also now officially happening — so don't be too bummed when you get to the last episode.

 However, don't expect the series to overstay its welcome, if it even could in the eyes of fans.

 "We’re thinking it will be a four-season thing and then out," Ross told the outlet.